Welcome to Naivistit Iittalassa art exhibition – Finland’s foremost naive art destination

 What Makes Finnish Naive Art Unique?
 Nordic Nature and Whimsy Combined

 Finnish naive art stands out for its deep connection to nature, folklore, and scenes from everyday life.
-Rooted in the Nordic landscape, it often depicts serene forests, snowy winters, lakeside cottages, animals, and the changing seasons, blending these familiar scenes with elements of fantasy and humour.
+Rooted in the Nordic landscape, it often depicts serene forests, snowy winters, lakeside cottages, saunas, animals, and the changing seasons, blending these familiar scenes with elements of fantasy and humour.
+Personal stories, childhood memories and everyday occurrences make the heart of this art.

 Summer Exhibitions: Open daily from mid-May to late August, our summer showcases feature works from dozens of contemporary Finnish artists.
 Each summer, over 21,000 visitors come to experience the playful world of naivism in Iittala.